Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 2 nights

-Tirana is Albania’s energetic capital city filled with history, art, and nightlife.
+Tirana is Albania’s energetic capital city filled to the brim with history and culture.
 Depending on what time of the day your flight arrives, you may only need to spend one night here.
+And for that, you should experience some of its nightlife.

 Shkodër